-Discover the Great Outdoors: 27 Epic Road Trips From Tulsa
+27 Epic Road Trips From Tulsa

 1. Route 66 Historic Route

-• Location: Across Oklahoma
+- Location: Across Oklahoma

-• Route 66 Tulsa: Section goes right through Tulsa
+- Route 66 Tulsa: Section goes right through Tulsa

 Starting with a local favorite, Route 66 is an iconic piece of American History.

-To make a fun day trip from Tulsa, drive the historic Route 66 route to Acadia and stop for lunch or a soda at Pops 66 Soda Ranch.
+For a fun day trip from Tulsa, drive the historic Route 66 route to Acadia, Oklahoma, and stop for lunch or a soda at Pops 66 Soda Ranch.
+Oklahoma is proud of Route 66, and there are many neat stops to explore.

 2. Greenleaf State Park

-• Location: Braggs, Oklahoma
+- Location: Braggs, Oklahoma

-• Greenleaf State Park from Tulsa: 64 miles ~ roughly 1 hour southeast
+- Greenleaf State Park from Tulsa: 64 miles ~ roughly 1 hour southeast

 3. Robbers Cave State Park

-• Location: Wilburton, Oklahoma
+- Location: Wilburton, Oklahoma

-• Robbers Cave State Park from Tulsa: 116 miles ~ roughly 2 hours south
+- Robbers Cave State Park from Tulsa: 116 miles ~ roughly 2 hours south

 Be sure to hike to Robbers Cave.
-Robbers Cave was a hideout for Jesse James and Belle Starr, famous wild west outlaws.
+Robbers Cave was a hideout for Jesse James and Belle Starr, famous Wild West outlaws.
 It is said Jesse James stashed his gold in the Ouachita and Wichita Mountains of Oklahoma.

 4. Salt Plains State Park

-• Location: Jet, Oklahoma
+- Location: Jet, Oklahoma

-• Salt Plains State Park from Tulsa: 160 miles ~ 2 hours and 40 minutes northwest
+- Salt Plains State Park from Tulsa: 160 miles ~ 2 hours and 40 minutes northwest

 The Oklahoma salt flats are located west of Great Salt Plains Lake.
-The north side of the lake is quite lush and has camping along with the Salt Plains National Wildlife Refuge, while the west side of the lake is truly a barren salt flat.
+The north side of the lake is lush and has camping along with the Salt Plains National Wildlife Refuge, while the west side of the lake is a barren salt flat.

 5. Little Sahara State Park

-• Location: Waynoka, Oklahoma
+- Location: Waynoka, Oklahoma

-• Little Sahara State Park from Tulsa: 186 miles ~ roughly 3 hours west
+- Little Sahara State Park from Tulsa: 186 miles ~ roughly 3 hours west

 Bring your toys and spend the weekend camping if you like ATVs, dirt bikes, or dune buggies.